-The CNMI will certify at least semi-annually that all personnel who are 100% dedicated to the program remain acting in such capacity.
-Enforcement personnel are currently certified or have maintained certification on the North American Standard, Passenger Vehicle, Hazardous Materials, Cargo Tank, and Compliance Review.
+CNMI MCSAP will update personnel listing on who are certified semi-annually.
+All personnel are 100% dedicated to the program.
+Enforcement personnel are currently certified on the North American Standard, Passenger Vehicle, Hazardous Materials, and Cargo Tank.

-Participating Agency Column A Column B Column C Number of Certified CMV InspectorsNumber of Certified CMV Number of Officers in Column B supported by MCSAP Funds CNMI Department of Public Safety 0 6 3 Total 0 6 3
+Participating Agency Column A Column B Column C Number of Certified CMV Inspectors (Non-Sworn) Number of Certified CMV Officers (Sworn) Number of Officers in Column B supported by MCSAP Funds CNMI Department of Public Safety 0 6 3 Total 0 6 3